api-platform/docs/core/jwt.md

 ## Documenting the Authentication Mechanism with Swagger/Open API

-You want to test the routes of your API protected by JWT authentication?
+Want to test the routes of your JWT-authentication-protected API?

 ### Configuring API Platform